chepelcr/chepelcr.github.io/replit.md

 ## Overview

-This is a personal portfolio website for José Pablo Campos Solano, a backend software developer specializing in Java (Spring Boot) and Python.
+This is a personal portfolio website for José Pablo Campos Solano, a solutions architect specializing in Java (Spring Boot) and Python.
 The application showcases his professional experience, skills, projects, and provides a contact form for potential clients or employers.
 The website is built as a full-stack application with a React frontend and Express.js backend, featuring a modern, responsive design with a dark theme optimized for developer portfolios.

 ## User Preferences